SoftUni-Internal/interactive-content/EN/02-ExpressJS-and-Templating/03-Middleware.md

 });
 ```

-In this example we check if a blogpost with a given `postId` exists in a database.
+In this example, we check if a blogpost with a given `postId` exists in a database.

-Depending on that, we either redirect the user to the homepage or we show more information about the post.
+Depending on that, we either redirect the user to the homepage or show more information about the post.

 [/slide]

-[slide]
+[slide hideTitle]

 # Third-Party Middleware